Rishi Sunak refuses to accept NHS in crisis and won’t say if he uses private GP

 Asked if he was registered with a private GP, Mr Sunak said: “Yeah, my dad was a doctor.
 I grew up in a NHS family.”
 Asked why he won’t tell people if he used a private GP, he replied: “It’s just a personal choice.
 I think healthcare is somewhat private.”

+It comes as Royal College of Nursing (RCN) general secretary Pat Cullen, in an interview with The Independent, said Mr Sunak’s pledge to bring down waiting lists would fail without pay being addressed – and said the upcoming strike would be the biggest of its kind in the world.

+Ms Cuillen also said Mr Sunak needs to “come clean” about whether he uses a private GP.
+“I think he needed to come clean,” the RCN boss told the BBC.
+“As a public servant he is elected by the public, so he is accountable to the public – and when you’re accountable to the public you have to be honest with them.”

-The PM also said he wanted to have a “reasonable, honest, two-way conversation about pay” with the unions – but suggested health secretary Steve Barclay would only talk about next year’s pay settlement when he meets NHS union chiefs on Monday.
+Mr Sunak said he wanted to have a “reasonable, honest, two-way conversation about pay” with the unions – but suggested health secretary Steve Barclay would only talk about next year’s pay settlement when he meets NHS union chiefs on Monday.

 Mr Barclay has hinted at pay increases on the table if the unions will agree to efficiency savings to make higher salaries more “affordable” – but will try to discuss the 2023-24 pay review process, which starts in April, rather than this financial year’s pay row.